Skip to main content

 Why it matters: Usually signals poor page layout design, too many custom fields, or inefficient automation.

-Health check fixes: Streamline page layouts, archive unused fields, optimize automation.
+Health check fixes: Streamline page layouts, archive unused fields, optimise automation.

 2. You Have Duplicate Records Everywhere